Skip to Main Content

 If you would like to become familiar with Indigenous authors and their works of fiction, poetry, or drama, you may want to start with an anthology.
 Anthologies can be useful sources for literature because they contain many works on one theme.
 Here are some examples of anthologies in Novanet that would be useful as sources of Indigenous literature.

-Notable Indigenous Authors
+Notable Indigenous authors

 There are many Indigenous authors (fiction or non-fiction), poets, and playwrights living coast to coast.
 Click on a name below to see which of the author's works is available in Novanet: